breatheco-de/content/src/content/lesson/[unassigned]asynchronous-algorithms-async-await.md

 **Note that the name is different because we pass the value, not the variable name.**
 This produces a new print in the console: "this is crazy", before we call ```runSecond()``` (line 4).

-*... jump around!, jump around!, jump around!, Jump up, jump up and get down!... *
+...*jump around!, jump around!, jump around!, Jump up, jump up and get down!*...

-Now, let's try something more real.
-We'll load some images from a server using synchronous functions:
+Now, let's assume that we need to load some files from a server, specifically, images:

 #### Synchronous image loading
 ```javascript